February 2, 2002

-Milan Mrksich and his research group have created a new type of substrate here at the University of Chicago Materials Center that may solve this problem.
+At the University of Chicago Materials Center, Milan Mrksich and his research group have created a new type of substrate that may solve this problem.
 They have developed a substrate that releases the cells attached to it when an electric current is applied.
-These special surface are known as dynamic substrates since their properties can be changed during an experiment.
+These special surfaces are known as dynamic substrates since their properties can be changed during an experiment.

 Their approach is based on a self-assembled monolayer (SAM) of alkane thiolate on gold (Figure 1) that allows the electroactive quinone component to attach to a ligand.
 The quinone ester undergoes reduction when an electrical potential is applied to the underlying gold substrate to create the hydroquinone.
 This component rapidly changes to become lactone and releases peptide ligand (Figure 1B, 3rd panel).
 The SAM depicted in Figure 1 can release the tripeptide Arg-Gly-Asp (RGD).
 This peptide is a ligand found within many extracellular matrix proteins and cells can readily attach to this peptide ligand via the cell-surface receptor known as integrin receptors.
 With this system, the application of an electrical potential results in the release of the RGD ligand and, therefore, of cells that are attached to the substrate.

 These dynamic substrates demonstrate remarkable tunable adhesion behavior: in Figure 2A, the cells on the left half of the picture are attached to an ordinary RGD substrate while the ones on the right half are attached to a dynamic substrate.